delta-exchange/just-the-docs/docs/trading-guide/trading-guide.md

 ## <a id="liquidation"></a>Liquidation
 Each position on Delta has an associated prices:

--   Liquidation Price: At Liquidation Price, the difference of Position Margin minus Unrealized PnL of the position is equal to the $Liquidation \ Margin$.
+-   Liquidation Price: At Liquidation Price, the difference of Position Margin minus Unrealized PnL of the position is equal to the Liquidation Margin.

 -   Bankruptcy Price: At Bankruptcy Price, the Unrealized Loss of a position equal to the Position Margin.

 When Liquidation Price of a position is hit, liquidation of this position is initiated.
 It is worth noting that since Delta Exchange uses Segregated Margins, liquidation of position in a particular contract has no bearing on other existing positions and open orders on other derivative contracts.

-Liquidation mechanism on Delta is comprised of the following steps:
+Liquidation mechanism on Delta Exchange is comprised of the following steps:

 -   All open orders on the derivative contract are cancelled.
 This may or may not free up some margin blocked for these order.